Bartosz Staszewski

-Bartosz (Bart) Staszewski (born 23 September 1990 in Malmö, Sweden) is a Polish filmmaker and LGBT activist.
+Bartosz (Bart) Staszewski (born 23 September 1990) is a Polish filmmaker and LGBT activist.
 He is the creator of the documentary Article Eighteen, co-founder of the Equality March in Lublin association and the Miłość Nie Wyklucza foundation ('Love Does Not Exclude'), which promotes same-sex marriage in Poland.
-For his activism, Staszewski is a target of death threats and intimidation.
+Staszewski was the target of death threats and intimidation in 2019 and 2021 in relation to his activism.

 Life

 Staszewski was born in 1990 in Malmö, Sweden into a family of Polish immigrants.
 At the age of seven, he moved with his family back to Poland, Lublin, where he lived until he was 20.
 Then he moved to Warsaw.

 Lublin Pride

 In 2018 Staszewski was the formal organizer of the First Equality March in Lublin, scheduled for 13 October.
 On 9 October, the President of Lublin, Krzysztof Żuk, banned both the Equality March and the counter-meetings announced against it, citing a law that allows banning a public gathering due to the threat to life, health or property of people.
 Polish ombudsman Adam Bodnar criticized the decision, stating that it went against the Polish Constitution's guarantee of freedom of assembly.
 Previously the European Court of Human Rights held that bans on pride marches violate the European Convention of Human Rights after mayor Lech Kaczyński tried to ban the Equality Parade in Warsaw on the same grounds.
 Staszewski appealed against the prohibition decision to the district court, which upheld it.
 It was revoked the day before the March by the appellate court.

 In April 2019, the Association for Equality March in Lublin (Stowarzyszenie Marsz Równości w Lublinie) was established, whose goal is to act for the benefit of LGBT communities in Lublin and the Lublin Province, including the organization of the equality march.
 Similarly to the situation in the previous year, on 24 September 2019, Krzysztof Żuk issued a ban of the Second Equality March in Lublin, planned for 28 September.
 Staszewski, as the organizer of the March, appealed against his decision to the court, which reversed the ban two days later.
 At the second Equality March a couple from Lublin tried to detonate homemade explosives.
 They were stopped by the police just in time.
 During trial an expert report revealed that detonating of such homemade explosives in a crowd could have led to fatalities.
 Following a plea with the prosecutor, the pair were sentenced to a year in prison - with the charges limited to the illegal manufacture and possession of explosive devices likely to bring danger to the life or health of many people.